Local‑first, by architecture.

 Most home networks have quietly become someone else's territory.
 The router phones home to a vendor cloud.
 The “protection” is a subscription that watches the same traffic it claims to protect.
 The data drifts off the property.

-WOMBATS Shield is a calm, sovereign appliance that runs on your network — not in someone else's cloud.
-Filtering, parental controls, ad and tracker blocking, and (if you want it) private storage, media, backups and travel Wi‑Fi.
+WOMBATS Shield is a calm, sovereign appliance that runs on your network, not in someone else's cloud.
+Filtering, parental controls, ad, tracker and adult-content blocking, and (if you want it) private storage, media, backups and travel Wi‑Fi.
 Buy it once.
 Own it.
 Keep it for years.

 Filtering decisions happen on the device on your network.
 The dashboard runs on the device.
 There is no vendor cloud control plane sitting between you and your own protection.